vanya-vasya/website-4-bird/QUICK_TEST_WEBHOOK_GUIDE.md

          ↓
 Sends Receipt Email
          ↓
-Returns 200 OK to Networks
+Returns 200 OK to Secure-Processor
 ```

 **If transaction missing:** One of the steps above failed.
 Check logs for which step.